Vladarmaster/chia-blockchain-gui/README.md

 -npm run dev

-!This is the GUI for chia-blockchain.
+This is the GUI for chia-blockchain.
 It is forked from chia-blockchain repository.